mm80843/T3.5/docs/Benef/PBN__Benef_856.md

 # __Ensured access to necessities__

-## Name of the Benefit

-Self-dependent services and urban farming in residential complexes ensure access to necessary goods during lockdowns.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can attract residents who prioritize self-sufficiency and resilience, potentially increasing the property’s desirability and value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_933.md)